What You Should Know about Market HistoryJan van Eck, Chief Executive OfficerOctober 01, 2020

 Class 2: Cotton, the South and Slavery (1800s-1860s) - Replay Available (Only available for CIMA CE credit)

-Technology developments along the chain of the textile industry drove an explosion in cotton demand which was met by the South.
+CEO Jan van Eck, and Steven Mintz an American historian at the University of Texas discuss how technology developments along the chain of the textile industry drove an explosion in cotton demand which was met by the South.
 What was the structure of the textile industry that led to global trade?
 How did cotton affect slavery?
 As we revisit the consequences of slavery and racism today, how was finance involved in slavery?
 How did textile mills affect people’s work lives, and what were the implications for political values?

 Class 3: Canals, Railroads and Chicago (1825-1860s) - Replay Available